 Definition of Confidential Information.
-As used in this Agreement, “Confidential Information” may include, without limitation, technical and non-technical information disclosed by or on behalf of one Party to the other in any form and under or in connection with this Agreement relating to or constituting: (a) inventions (whether patentable or not); unpublished patent applications; trade secrets; ideas; instructions; physical, chemical or biological materials, and techniques for their handling, manufacture or use; biological characteristics (including sequence information); assay systems; tests; techniques; schematics; drawings; designs; drug development targets, research and development projects; preclinical and clinical data; know-how; technical documentation; processes; algorithms; software programs; software source documents; formulae; design details and specifications; manufacturing activities; equipment; supply chain, procurement and purchasing requirements; customer lists; product ideas; product plans; business projections; business plans; marketing strategies; facilities; employees and personnel matters; financial information; investor relationships; business and contractual relationships; and financing plans; and (b) any information that, under the circumstances, a person exercising reasonable business judgment would understand to be confidential or proprietary.
+As used in this Agreement, “Confidential Information” may include, without limitation, technical and non-technical information marked confidential and disclosed by or on behalf of one Party to the other in any form and under or in connection with this Agreement relating to or constituting: (a) inventions (whether patentable or not); unpublished patent applications; instructions; physical, chemical or biological materials, and techniques for their handling, manufacture or use; biological characteristics (including sequence information); assay systems; tests; techniques; schematics; drawings; designs; drug development targets, research and development projects; preclinical and clinical data; know-how; technical documentation; processes; algorithms; software programs; software source documents; formulae; design details and specifications; manufacturing activities; equipment; supply chain, procurement and purchasing requirements; customer lists; product ideas; product plans; business projections; business plans; marketing strategies; facilities; employees and personnel matters; financial information; investor relationships; business and contractual relationships; and financing plans; and (b) any information that, under the circumstances, a person exercising reasonable business judgment would understand to be confidential or proprietary.

 Exempt Information.
-Confidential Information shall not include any information that the Receiving Party can establish by contemporaneous written records: (a) is or becomes public knowledge or is in the public domain, other than by breach of this Agreement by the Receiving Party; (b) is already lawfully possessed by the Receiving Party without any obligations of confidentiality or restrictions on use prior to receiving such information from the Disclosing Party; (c) is obtained subsequently by the Receiving Party from a third party without any obligations of confidentiality with respect to such information and such third party is in lawful possession of such information and not in violation of any contractual or legal obligations to maintain the confidentiality of such information; or (d) has been developed by the Receiving Party independently of any access to or use of any of the Disclosing Party’s Confidential Information disclosed hereunder.
+Confidential Information shall not include any information that the Receiving Party can establish by contemporaneous written records: (a) is or becomes public knowledge or is in the public domain, other than by breach of this Agreement by the Receiving Party; (b) is already lawfully possessed by the Receiving Party without any obligations of confidentiality or restrictions on use prior to receiving such information from the Disclosing Party; (c) is obtained subsequently by the Receiving Party from a third party without any obligations of confidentiality with respect to such information and such third party is in lawful possession of such information and not in violation of any contractual or legal obligations to maintain the confidentiality of such information; (d) has been developed by the Receiving Party independently of any access to or use of any of the Disclosing Party’s Confidential Information disclosed hereunder; or (e) is or was authorized by the Disclosing Party, by prior written agreement, for the Receiving Party to disclose.

 Non-Use and Non-Disclosure.
-Subject to Section 4, the Receiving Party shall, and shall cause its officers, directors, employees, consultants and agents (collectively “Representatives” or individually “a Representative”) to: (a) maintain all Confidential Information of the Disclosing Party in strict confidence; (b) not publish or otherwise disclose Confidential Information of the Disclosing Party to any third parties; and (c) not use Confidential Information of the Disclosing Party for any purpose except for the Business Purpose.
+Subject to Section 4, the Receiving Party shall, and shall cause its officers, directors, employees, consultants and agents (collectively “Representatives” or individually “a Representative”) to: (a) maintain all Confidential Information of the Disclosing Party in confidence; (b) not publish or otherwise disclose Confidential Information of the Disclosing Party to any third parties; and (c) not use Confidential Information of the Disclosing Party for any purpose except for the Business Purpose.
 Each Party shall notify the other party in writing of any actual or suspected misuse, misappropriation or unauthorized disclosure of Confidential Information of the Disclosing Party that may come to that Party’s attention.

 Permitted Disclosure.
 Notwithstanding Section 3, the Receiving Party may disclose any part of the Confidential Information of the Disclosing Party to the extent that such Confidential Information is disclosed:

-(a) solely to the extent required for the Business Purpose, to the Receiving Party’s Representatives, provided that each Representative prior to disclosure must be bound by written obligations of non-use and nondisclosure in the same manner as the Receiving Party protects its own information of a similar nature, provided that (i) the written obligations are at least as restrictive as the obligations set forth in this Agreement, and (ii) the Receiving Party remains liable for any damage caused by or resulting from any unauthorized disclosure or use of the Disclosing Party’s Confidential Information by the Representative, or failure of the Representative to protect the Disclosing Party’s Confidential Information as required under this Agreement; or
+(a) solely to the extent required for the Business Purpose, to the Receiving Party’s Representatives, provided that each Representative prior to disclosure must be bound by obligations of non-use and nondisclosure in the same manner as the Receiving Party protects its own information of a similar nature, provided that (i) the obligations are at least as restrictive as the obligations set forth in this Agreement, and (ii) the Receiving Party remains liable for any damage caused by or resulting from any unauthorized disclosure or use of the Disclosing Party’s Confidential Information by the Representative, or failure of the Representative to protect the Disclosing Party’s Confidential Information as required under this Agreement; or